foonerd/volumio-bluetooth-core/README.md

 ## ⚙️ Key Features

-- **BlueZ-ALSA Integration**: Replaces the older PulseAudio-based Bluetooth stack with BlueZ-ALSA, reducing audio latency and providing better control over Bluetooth audio output.
+- **BlueZ-ALSA Integration**: Replaces the older PulseAudio-based Bluetooth stack with **BlueZ-ALSA** (`bluez-alsa-utils`), reducing audio latency and providing better control over Bluetooth audio output.

 - **Bidirectional Volume Control**: Ensures that volume changes in Volumio are reflected on Bluetooth devices and vice versa.
 This feature allows users to control the volume from either the Volumio interface or the connected Bluetooth device.